perplorm/perplorm.github.io/download.markdown

 ## Composer ##

-You can download Propel using Composer.
+You can download ❊ Perpl ❊ using Composer.
 First, download the `composer.phar` file using one of the following command depending on your system:

 ```bash
 $ curl -sS https://getcomposer.org/installer | php